Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Empirical Results

-This is a valid approach only when the variance is uniform across time (i.e. treatment propensities do not change across time) or a function of a converging policy. \item \textbf{IPW} Use off-the-shelf maximum likelihood estimates with inverse propensity weighting and sandwich estimates of the variance. \end{itemize} We tested the MAIPWM estimator in all combinations of strategies used to estimate $V_{t,\theta^{\star}}$ and select actions.
-The empirical results shown in \cref{fig:simulation_results} align with the theory --- IPW estimates undercover in all situations other than the uniform (nonadaptive case).
-IPW as well as MAIPW estimates with naive estimates of the covariance require a significantly larger number of samples before they achieve the nominal coverage rate and do not cover at all in the case of Thompson sampling.
-The MAIPW using sample splitting and external data both cover correctly, with the sample splitting method paying a price in terms of notably wider confidence intervals.
-Although we have no theoretical results supporting this particular method, we also note that reusing the features from history to estimate the covariance appears to be indistinguishable from a method that uses external samples --- future work can potentially justify this formally.
+\end{itemize} We tested the MAIPWM estimator in all combinations of strategies used to estimate $V_{t,\theta^{\star}}$ and select actions.
+The empirical results shown in \cref{fig:simulation_results} align with the theory --- naive maximum likelihood estimates undercover in all situations other than the uniform (nonadaptive case).
+IPW and SQ-IPW methods require a significantly larger number of samples before they achieve the nominal coverage rate and do not cover at all in the case of Thompson sampling.
+The MAIPW estimator using sample splitting and external data both cover correctly, with the sample splitting method paying a price in terms of notably wider confidence intervals.
+Although we have no theoretical results supporting MAIPWM-Reuse, which reuses the historical data to estimate the covariance, this method has nearly identical results to the two MAIPWM methods that use external samples.
+Future work can potentially justify this formally.